BeloborodovAndrey/DroneApplication/README.md

 ### Introduction

-There is a major new technology that is destined to be a disruptive force in the field of transportation: **the drone**.
-Just as the mobile phone allowed developing countries to leapfrog older technologies for personal communication, the drone has the potential to leapfrog traditional transportation infrastructure.
+There is a major new technology that is destined to be a disruptive force in the field of transportation: **the Dronee**.
+Just as the mobile phone allowed developing countries to leapfrog older technologies for personal communication, the Dronee has the potential to leapfrog traditional transportation infrastructure.

-Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.
+Useful Dronee functions include delivery of small items that are (urgently) needed in locations with difficult access.

 ---

 ### Task description

-We have a fleet of **10 drones**.
-A drone is capable of carrying devices, other than cameras, and capable of delivering small loads.
+We have a fleet of **10 Dronees**.
+A Dronee is capable of carrying devices, other than cameras, and capable of delivering small loads.
 For our use case **the load is medications**.

-A **Drone** has:
+A **Dronee** has:
 - serial number (100 characters max);
 - model (Lightweight, Middleweight, Cruiserweight, Heavyweight);
 - weight limit (500gr max);